oar-team/batsim/docs/setting-up-dev-env.rst

 - Enter a shell that can build Batsim with CMake: ``nix-shell -A batsim_cmake``
 - From inside the shell, generate a CMake build directory if it does not already exist: ``(mkdir build-cmake && cd build-cmake && cmake .. && make -j $(nproc))``
 - From inside the shell, run qtcreator to import an existing CMake project: ``qtcreator ./CMakeLists.txt &``.
-When qtcreator prompts you about how to import the project, tell it to only use the existing build build environment/directory and **not** to create a new one.
+When qtcreator prompts you about how to import the project, tell it to only use the existing build environment/directory and **not** to create a new one.
 - You should now be able to compile Batsim from qtcreator.

 .. _run_tests_from_iteratively_built_batsim: